yh-park-design/Magic-Button/README.md

 3. Plug the Arduino into your PC using a USB cable.
 4. Upload the Arduino code. "magic_button.ino"
 5. Open the Python script.
+(Magic-Button)
 6. Enter your OpenAI API key in the 'YOUR_API_KEY_HERE' section.
 7. Create a folder and set its path in the 'EXPORT_LOCATION' section.
 8. Enter your prompt in the 'YOUR_PROMPT_HERE' section.